Neschur/swarmcp/README.md

-Control Panel for Linux sercers, written on ruby
+Control Panel for Linux servers, written on ruby